A Dynamical-Time Framework for the Dynamics of Charged Particles: Concluding Remarks

-The proposed framework, therefore, represents a viable and efficient alternative for numerical simulations.
-Despite the simplifications of our model, its ability to encompass the massless limit provides a consistent extension of charged-particle dynamics into the ultrarelativistic regime, offering new possibilities for both analytical and numerical exploration.
+Overall, the proposed framework represents a viable and efficient alternative for numerical simulations.
+Despite the simplifications of our model, its ability to encompass the massless limit provides a consistent extension of charged-particle dynamics into the ultrarelativistic regime, offering new opportunities for both analytical and numerical exploration.

-\acknowledgments{We thank Olivier Piguet for their insightful and valuable comments on this work.
-Z.O. is grateful to Lucy Aduviri for pointing out Ref. \cite{LeBellac:1973unm}.
-GMRA thanks the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 101034383. } {}
+\acknowledgments{ We thank Alexei Deriglazov for extensive and insightful correspondence related to this work.
+We are also grateful to Olivier Piguet for a careful reading of the manuscript and for several valuable suggestions, and to Lucy Aduviry for bringing Ref.~\cite{LeBellac:1973unm} to our attention.
+GMRA acknowledges support from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No.~101034383. } {}